 So, now that you are towards the end of your first trimester, you must be feeling euphoric.
 While there are things that might still bother you, like feelings of nausea and insatiable hunger, you can remain assured of the baby’s good health when you are following a proper diet plan.
-Having said that, here is a diet plan for the third month of our pregnancy diet plan now that you’ve moved on from the 2nd month diet plan.
+Having said that, here is what you can add and avoid in your third month of our pregnancy diet plan now that you’ve moved on from the 2nd month diet plan.

 Diet for Third Month of Pregnancy

 1. Fresh Fruits:

 Fruits contain water, antioxidants and natural sugar.
 These are the best sources of energy for your body at this stage.
 Among the best fruits for pregnant women are fruits like guava and banana which can help in weight gain during this stage.
 (Yes, you need to gain some weight during pregnancy)

 2. Vitamin B6 Rich Foods:

 Research shows that mood-swings and the feeling of nausea is usually at a peak level during this month.
 Often you might feel fatigued and tired.
 Vitamin B6 rich foods can reduce nausea and improve your moods.
 Get a steady dose of Vitamin B6 with foods like eggs, citrus fruits and green leafy vegetables.

-This is one of the most important nutrients for pregnancy.
+This is one of the most important nutrients for pregnant women.
 Make sure to add foods like eggs, oranges and broccoli to your diet to get nourished with folate.